deutschebank/fluxnova-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

 ## Using JTA transaction integration with WebSphere Liberty

-Camunda 7 allows to mark a transaction as "rollback only" by calling `UserTransaction#setRollbackOnly()`.
+Flowave allows to mark a transaction as "rollback only" by calling `UserTransaction#setRollbackOnly()`.
-If this code is executed within a Camunda 7 Job, the Job is marked as failed, and can be retried.
+If this code is executed within a Flowave Job, the Job is marked as failed, and can be retried.

-WebSphere Liberty doesn't support this behavior of Camunda 7.
-When calling `UserTransaction#setRollbackOnly()` in WebSphere Liberty, the transaction is rolled back silently, and the Camunda process engine is unable to unlock the job and decrease the job retry count.
+WebSphere Liberty doesn't support this behavior of Flowave.
+When calling `UserTransaction#setRollbackOnly()` in WebSphere Liberty, the transaction is rolled back silently, and the Flowave process engine is unable to unlock the job and decrease the job retry count.

 As a workaround, you can throw a `RuntimeException` after invoking the `UserTransaction#setRollbackOnly()`.
-The Camunda process engine will catch this `Exception` and handle the transaction rollback inside a job correctly.
+The Flowave process engine will catch this `Exception` and handle the transaction rollback inside a job correctly.

-For more details on the WebSphere Liberty Camunda 7 integration, check out the [WebSphere Liberty installation guide]({{< ref "/installation/full/was/manual-liberty.md" >}}) section.
+For more details on the WebSphere Liberty Flowave integration, check out the [WebSphere Liberty installation guide]({{< ref "/installation/full/was/manual-liberty.md" >}}) section.